 Interest rate risk.
-Interest rate risk is the risk that the value of securities held by a Closed-End Fund in the Diversified Income Wave Trust or National Municipal Trust will decline in value because of a rise in interest rates.
+Interest rate risk is the risk that the value of securities held by a Closed-End

+Fund in the Diversified Income Wave Trust will decline in value because of a rise in interest rates.
 Generally, securities that pay fixed rates of return will increase in value when interest rates decline and decrease in value when interest rates rise.
 Typically, securities that pay fixed rates of return with longer periods before maturity are more sensitive to interest rate changes.
-The trusts may be subject to greater risk of rising interest rates than would normally be the case due to the current period of historically low rates.
+The trusts may be subject to greater risk of rising interest rates than would normally be the case due to the current economic environment and the effect of potential government fiscal policy initiatives and resulting market reaction to those initiatives.